2022 Michigan Secretary of State election

 The 2022 Michigan Secretary of State election was held on November 8, 2022, to elect the Secretary of State of Michigan.
-Incumbent Democrat Jocelyn Benson decisively won reelection to a second term, defeating Republican Kristina Karamo by a 14 percentage point margin.
+Incumbent Democrat Jocelyn Benson decisively won reelection to a second term, defeating Republican Kristina Karamo by a nearly 14 percentage point margin.

+Michigan does not hold partisan primaries for statewide offices other than governor.
+Instead, the state parties hold conventions in August to nominate candidates for the general election.
+Party nomination conventions were held on April 9 for the Michigan Democratic Party and April 23 for the Michigan Republican Party.

 Some analysts originally predicted for the race to be competitive, especially during the final days, but Benson's performance seemingly outperformed the polls following the election.
 The results held the largest margin in the 2022 state elections, as well as the worst performance by Republican candidate in the Secretary of State election since 1990.
 It was also the first time since 1990 that a Democratic candidate won re-election.

 Background

 The position of Secretary of State of Michigan is responsible for overseeing elections in the state.
 Benson, a Democrat, was first elected to the position in 2018.
 She received national attention in her position following Joe Biden's victory in the state in the 2020 presidential election.
 Donald Trump's campaign contested Biden's victory in Michigan and filed a lawsuit over the counting of absentee ballots.

 The race for Michigan Secretary of State in 2022 received national attention over its potential impact on how the state would oversee the 2024 presidential election there.